hibaymj/the-art-of-evolution/outline.md

 8.3 The first revisions

 SECTION 3 - The executive Summary
+## Preface
+* Executives interested in Lean product ownership - APIs: The Executive Summary
+* Out of context problems

 Selling long term needs and goals in a short term world is HARD, real hard.
 THe goal of this section is to give real world analogies to common tropes, while not exhaustive it should be instructive and help build foundations for discussion.